luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-MongoDbCRUD/README.md

-# How to create a Blazor Web App for SQL Server CRUD
+# How to create a Blazor Web App with MongoDb CRUD

-## 1. Run a Docker Container with SQL Server
+## 1. Run a MongoDb Docker Container

 Install and run Docker Desktop